meet-projects/Y2-Summer-Labs/0.6. Advanced Flask fortune-teller/README.md

 #### Step 1:
 Add a route `/indecisive` that does the following:
 - Create a list containing the same fortunes that you made in route `/fortune`.
-- Choose three random fortunes from the list.
+- Use a loop and the `random` library to select 3 random  fortunes from the list and save them inside a new list called `indesisive_fortunes`, then pass the list through the `indecisive` route .
 - Display a template `indecisive.html`, passing it the list of three random fortunes.

 #### Step 2:
-Create a template `indecisive.html` in your templates folder.
-This page should display text along the lines of “I’m not sure what will happen to you, but it will be one of the following three things:” and then list the three chosen fortunes.
-You can choose exactly what to say and how to display it!
+- Create a template `indecisive.html` in your templates folder.
+This page should display text along the lines of “I’m not sure what will happen to you, but it will be one of the following three things:”
+- loop through the list you passed in `indecisive` route and show the three random options.You can choose exactly what to say and how to display it!

 #### Step 3:
 Add a link to the `/indecisive` route on the home page so that the user can choose if they’d rather ask a decisive or indecisive program for their fate.